Penal Code 459.5 PC - Shoplifting Laws in California

 - you had the intent to steal merchandise worth $950 or less;

-Of note is that it does not have to be proven that you left the store with the merchandise to be charged with shoplifting.
+It does not have to be proven that you left the store with the merchandise to be charged with shoplifting.
 But, again, the essential factor in establishing their case is the defendant's criminal intent, which is often challenging.

 Prosecutors typically rely on the defendant's behavior after they enter the store.
 Shoplifters use common tactics.
+The prosecutor's primary point to prove in a shoplifting case is the perpetrator's criminal intent, but how do they prove what you were thinking when you entered the store?

 - Penal Code 484 PC - petty theft;